Skip to content

 Image

-2. Click on save button to submit the changes.
+5. Click the Submit button to save the changes.

 • User can change in SSO code to get token dynamically.